 If you find an animal (not a flying-fox, a bat, a macropod, wombat or reptile) that is showing signs of heat stress but is conscious and appears otherwise uninjured please read the advice below as you may be able to help the animal

-- Provide shallow containers of water around your yard, ideally in the shade, through days with extreme temperatures can really help.
+- Providing shallow containers of water around your yard, ideally in the shade, through days with extreme temperatures can really help.
 Remember to keep the containers clean, refresh frequently and be sure to change the water daily to deter mosquitos from breeding.

-- It is important to NEVER APPROACH a macropod that is lying down
+- It is important to NEVER APPROACH a macropod that is lying down.

-- You can also place some containers around the permeter of your property on the fence line to provide water for reptiles.
+- You can also place some containers around the perimeter of your property on the fence line to provide water for reptiles.
 This has the added advantage of deterring reptiles from approaching houses to access water from taps and other sources closer to your house.

-- Keeping your cats and dogs indoors, wildlife that may be extra vulnerable to predators while in a weakened state
+- Keeping your cats and dogs indoors, wildlife that may be extra vulnerable to predators while in a weakened state.

-- Gently mist distressed animals with a very light spray of water or place a sprinkler nearby
+- Gently mist distressed animals with a very light spray of water or place a sprinkler nearby.

 - If you have found an animal in distress you can offer it a shallow dish of water to drink from.
 If it is too weak you can use an eyedropper to gently put a few drops on its lips or beak.
 Squirting water can choke animals.